Animenosekai/lifeeasy/README.md

     there is no argument.

-> Returns a dictionnary of infos for each disks mounted.
+> Returns a dictionnary of infos for each disks mounted (> dict)

+---

 - **`disk_total_read()`**

-**Returns the startup disk total read.**
+**Returns the startup disk total amount of data read.**

 Arguments:

     there is no argument.

-> Returns the startup disk total read.
+> Returns the startup disk total read in a human readeable format (> string)

+---

 - **`disk_total_write()`**

-**Returns the startup disk total write.**
+**Returns the startup disk total amount of data written.**

 Arguments:

     there is no argument.

-> Returns the startup disk total write.
+> Returns the startup disk total write in a human readeable format (> string)

+---

 - **`ip_address()`**